doougbr/MessageApp/README.md

 # MessageApp

-A basic messaging app for android that uses MVVM and the following libraries:
+A basic messaging app for android that uses MVVM, material design and the following libraries:

   - Android Jetpack libraries (room, fragments, navigation, constraintlayout)
   - Glide for images